10 best uses of American Airlines miles: Visit Europe, Hawaii, the Caribbean and more

 5. Anywhere in Europe

 Thanks again to American Airlines’ broad regional definitions, you can visit any European country for only 30,000 American Airlines miles one-way in coach.
 This is the only award that has off-peak dates for partner airlines, which fall between:

 - November 1 to December 14

-Anywhere in Japan or South Korea is considered the Asia Region 1, and the price is the same whether you fly American Airlines, or a partner like Cathay Pacific or Japan Airlines.
+Anywhere in China, Japan or South Korea is considered the Asia Region 1 and you’ll pay 60,000 American Airlines miles each way in business class.
+This is a real treat when you consider you can book an award with Cathay Pacific or Japan Airlines.

-I’ve been dying to visit Seoul!
-And even better, you can mix partners on the same award.
+I’ve been dying to visit Seoul.
+Even better, you can mix partners on the same award.
 Team member Jasmin booked an award from Asia back to New York on both Cathay Pacific and Japan Airlines and got to experience both airlines.

 This is by far one of my favorite awards with American Airlines miles.